amit9oct/amit9oct.github.io/_posts/2020-08-12-LearnTicTacToe.md

 As you can see even with 15 nodes it is still checking the $X4$ value which is the center position.
-So one of our childhood assumptions that putting a mark at the center takes a game towards draw is not without a reason.
-But of course this particular decision tree doesn't have a good accuracy.
-In fact the accuracy improves with the number of nodes in the decision tree and after a certain number of nodes it saturates to 1 when the decision tree overfits the training data.
+So one of our childhood assumptions about making a move at center position takes the  game towards draw is not without a reason.
+However, this particular decision tree with just 15 node doesn't have a good accuracy.
+In fact, the accuracy improves with the number of nodes in the decision tree and after a certain number of nodes it saturates to $1.0$, when the decision tree over-fits the training data.

 ```python